 Where your home bar will end up determines its material, look and functionality.

-2. Material: Solid wood or wood veneer?
+2. Material: Solid wood or engineered wood?
 Or perhaps steel and glass?

 Are you looking for a solid wood home bar, a cheaper MDF-type, a metal one, or a more creative kind made of glass or even bricks!